These are the best things to do in Rotterdam, a city that shines on its own despite the widespread ‘eclipsed by Amsterdam’ feel. Enjoy!

 One of Holland’s most famous bridges, the Erasmus Bridge is another spectacular feat of engineering and architecture.
 The bridge was built to represent a swan and it makes the perfect backdrop for a stunning photo.

-Visitors can reach the by metro or tram and they have the option to join the locals riding their bikes.
+Visitors can reach the by metro or tram and they have the option to join the locals riding their bikes or join a walking tour.
 It is also highly recommended to visit the bridge at night as it is usually lit up with colorful LED lights, giving it a futuristic look.
 You will feel like you’re in a Sci-Fi movie.

 11. Experience the Fairytale Park Schoonoord